KONNEKTING/KonnektingFlashStorage/readme.md

-# FlashStorage library for Arduino
+# KonnektingFlashStorage library for Arduino

+*NOTE:* This is a fork of cmaglie's "FlashStorage" with some extra modifications to fit KONNEKTING needs.

-The FlashStorage library aims to provide a convenient way to store and retrieve user's data using the non-volatile flash memory of microcontrollers.
+The KonnektingFlashStorage library aims to provide a convenient way to store and retrieve user's data using the non-volatile flash memory of microcontrollers.

 The flash memory, due to it's properties, is generally used to store the firmware